Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Introduction

 \section{Introduction}

-Human beings have always expressed their ambition to acquire additional abilities through various ways such as movies and games.
+Human beings have harbored a longstanding desire to acquire additional abilities through various ways, as expressed in mediums like movies and games.
 For example, in X-Men's Apocalypse, the character can absorb the powers of other mutants to strengthen himself.
 Likewise, the protagonist in the Super Mario games can gain superpowers like throwing fireballs by absorbing in-game items.
-Large Language Models (LLMs), such as GPT-4 \cite{DBLP:journals/corr/abs-2303-08774}, can reasonably be considered as early iterations of artificial general intelligence systems, given their performance is remarkably close to human-level capabilities.
-In this paper, we astonishingly find that LMs, similar to Apocalypse and Super Mario, can enhance their capabilities by absorbing other models without the need for training or GPUs.
+In this paper, we astonishingly find that Language Models (LMs), similar to Apocalypse and Super Mario, can enhance their capabilities by absorbing other models without the need for retraining or even GPUs.

-Formally, Supervised Fine-Tuning (SFT) is the most widely adopted strategy for assigning task-specific capabilities to LMs by optimizing their parameters \cite{DBLP:journals/corr/abs-2002-06305,DBLP:journals/corr/abs-2303-18223}.
+Formally, Supervised Fine-Tuning (SFT) is the most widely adopted strategy for unlocking task-specific abilities to LMs by optimizing their parameters \cite{DBLP:journals/corr/abs-2002-06305,DBLP:journals/corr/abs-2303-18223}.
 The effectiveness of SFT is fully evident in the alteration of the model parameters before and after SFT, referred to as \textit{delta parameters} \cite{DBLP:journals/natmi/DingQYWYSHCCCYZWLZCLTLS23}.
-We initially demonstrate that SFT LM (either encoder- or decoder-based) always tends to acquire \textit{excessively redundant delta parameters}.
-To be specific, we present DARE, which randomly resets some delta parameters to zeros based on a drop rate $p$ and subsequently scales the remaining parameters by a factor of $1 / (1 - p)$.
-Despite its simplicity, with the assistance of DARE, when the LM model parameters reach 70 billion, we can eliminate up to 99\% delta parameters with minimal impact on model performance (see \figref{fig:introduction_llms_merge}(a)).
-The more parameters the LM has, the larger $p$ it can tolerate.
-This discovery suggests that SFT LM indeed learns a multitude of low-rank structures akin to LoRA \cite{DBLP:conf/iclr/HuSWALWWC22}.
-Thus, even when most of these structures are removed, resulting in a low-rank and extremely sparse delta parameter set, the LM can still retain its capabilities.
+We first show that SFT LM (either encoder- or decoder-based) always tends to acquire excessively redundant delta parameters.
+To be specific, we present DARE (\textbf{D}rop \textbf{A}nd \textbf{RE}scale), which randomly sets certain delta parameters to zeros with a drop rate $p$ and subsequently rescales the remaining ones by a factor of $1 / (1 - p)$.
+Although conceptually simple, DARE can eliminate up to 99\% delta parameters with minimal impact on the performance when the LM's parameters reach 70 billion (see \figref{fig:introduction_llms_merge}(a)).
+Moreover, the more parameters the LM has, the larger $p$ it can tolerate.
+We attribute the effectiveness of DARE to its ability to approximate the original embeddings, which is verified theoretically and empirically.